1000tech/SAPro/content/en/home.md

     text: Care, protection of your property and broom-clean handover
 ---

 Your facility service for Munich and surrounding areas.
-Fast and reliable – we take care of your home and garden.
+Fast and reliable – I take care of your home and garden.

 Garden care, cleaning, kitchen assembly, small moves, flooring, installation of standardized building parts, clearing services, as well as maintenance & repair – all from a single source.